DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 AP Payment advice doesn't show Vendor bank details:

 *Resolution:*
-If a payment advice is generated prior to installing DXC Finance Utilities, the payment advice defaults to standard D365 report.

-To fix via Interface (planned for next release): Update print management (AP > Setup > Forms > Form setup)  to: ECL_BankPaymAdviceVend.Report

-If fixing via Interface doesn’t work, a developer can fix in SQL table PrintMgmtReportFormat.
-Payment advice uses default D365 payment advice with records where System = 0

-Run select * from PrintMgmtReportFormat

-Find the below records.

-Update Green circle to 1
+Select the Finance utilities report on [Payment advice](Setup/ACCOUNTS%20PAYABLE/Vendor%20payments.md#payment-advice-report) report's Print management.

 ### 	Saving to secure location

-If there is an error saving the file to secure location and Stop processing on failure was enabled the processing will error and Payment status remains None.
-Example error ‘The process stopped because the delivery of file ‘%’ to the destination failed.
-The payments cannot be generated.’
+If there is an error saving the file to secure location and **Stop processing on failure** was enabled on **Electronic reporting destination**, the processing will error and **Payment status** remains _None_.
+Example error: The process stopped because the delivery of file ‘%’ to the destination failed.
+The payments cannot be generated. <br>
-Check setup on the applicable Electronic reporting export connections
+Check setup on the applicable [**Electronic reporting export connections**](Setup/ACCOUNTS%20PAYABLE/Save%20electronic%20reporting%20file%20to%20secure%20location.md)

 ### 	Number sequences are not available to setup

-To load all new number sequence references click the button:
+To load all new number sequence references click the button **Reset** on: <br>
-<br> Organization administration > Number sequences > Number sequences > Manual cleanup > Reset </br>
+Organization administration > Number sequences.
+Select **Manual cleanup > Reset** on the Action Pane.